fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 In the above code:

 * **DataModel** is a class.

-* **andOperator** is the object which holds the resultant data.
+* `andOperator` is the object which holds the resultant data. `andOperator` is an instance of the DataModel.
 * Between filter operation filters the **Order Date** column to the specified date/time.
 * Equals filter operation filters the **Country** column to United States.

-The output after running the above query looks like:
+The output after running the above code looks like:

 Order Date | Country | Sales | Quantity | Shipping Cost
 ---|---|---|---|---